clockworklabs/SpacetimeDB/sdks/typescript/README.md

 npm install --save @clockworklabs/spacetimedb-typescript-sdk
 ```

-You can use the package both in the browser, using a bundler like webpack of vite, and in terminal applications
+You can use the package in the browser, using a bundler like webpack of vite, and in terminal applications

 ### Usage